SmilePass-ltd/SmilePass-FaceSDK-Android/README.md

 ### SmilePass API key
 Your application needs an API key to access the features of SmilePass Face SDK.
 You can use it with any of your applications that use SmilePass Mobile SDKs and Cloud APIs.
 It supports an unlimited number of users.
-To get API KEY, [Contact SmilePass](https://smile-pass.com/contact).
+To get an API key, [Contact SmilePass](https://smile-pass.com/contact).

 ## Add Face SDK to your app